cogini/mix_deploy/README.md

 [Digital Ocean](https://m.do.co/c/150575a88316), building and deploying on the same machine.

-Check out the code, build, then generate a release.
-You then use the scripts in this package to set up the runtime environment, deploy the release to the target dir, and run it supervised by systemd.
+Check out the code on the server, run `mix compile` to build, run `mix test`, then run `mix release` to generate a release.

+You can use the scripts in `mix_release` to set up the runtime environment, deploy the release to the target dir, and run it supervised by systemd.

 ### Configure the app